ryanatkn/gro/README.md

 - [unbundled development](/src/docs/unbundled.md)
   for [Svelte](https://github.com/sveltejs/svelte) UIs
   (inspired by [Snowpack](https://github.com/pikapkg/snowpack))
-  and integrated development for Node servers and libraries
+  and integrated tools for Node servers and libraries
   - Gro supports SPAs on the frontend, but that functionality is now deprecated for [SvelteKit](https://github.com/sveltejs/kit) and [Vite](https://github.com/vitejs/vite),